-Inspite of various health schemes and policies, the condition of healthcare is deteriorating beyond the control.
-The framers of Indian Constitution have rightly mentioned various provisions regarding health of public.
-Further the role of Indian Supreme Court is significant in protecting health of people at large with the help of various decisions.
+In spite of various health schemes and policies, the condition of healthcare is deteriorating beyond control.
+The framers of the Indian Constitution have rightly mentioned various provisions regarding health of the public.
+Further the role of the Indian Supreme Court is significant in protecting the health of people at large with the help of various decisions.
 The effective implementation of Laws enacted based on Constitutional provisions will control the present problem.

 Indian Constitution does not expressly recognize the fundamental right to health.
 However, Article 21 of the Constitution of India guarantees a fundamental right to life & personal liberty.
 The expression “life” in this article means a life with human dignity & not mere survival or animal existence.
-It has a much wider meaning which includes right to livelihood, better standard of life, hygienic condition in workplace & leisure.
+It has a much wider meaning which includes the right to livelihood, a better standard of life, hygienic conditions in the workplace & leisure.

 There are various provisions under the Constitution of India which deal with the Health of the Public at large.
-The founding fathers of the Indian Constitution rightly inserted Directive principles of State Policy (DPSP) with a view to protect the health of the public at large.
+The founding fathers of the Indian Constitution rightly inserted Directive Principles of State Policy (DPSP) with a view to protecting the health of the public at large.

 The human right to health means that everyone has the right to the highest attainable standard of physical and mental health, which includes access to all medical services, sanitation, adequate food, decent housing, healthy working conditions, and a clean environment.
 Therefore, Health care must be accessible and provided without discrimination.